Dobby233Liu/garfield.csv/README.md

 `fallback_for_detect` will be a placeholder when the detecting process goes badly (errors out/has low confindenity).

 Run this on a original script file downloaded from John (the server) to correctly run the script through `main`.
-(You may don't need to use this; Workflow job has been changed to use iconv instead)
+(You may not need to use this; Workflow job has been changed to use iconv instead)

 ### `main`
 The CLI.
 Specify `-h` as a argument while running this script to get help.